 Genetics plays a major role in hair growth, including density, length and balding disorders.

-The study conducted by the National Center for Biotechnology Information studied hair loss on both sides of the family to determine who’s responsible for hair thinning and baldness.
+A study conducted by the National Center for Biotechnology Information studied hair loss on both sides of the family to determine who’s responsible for hair thinning and baldness.

 Hair loss is 80% hereditary.
-Most times, one of your parents or relatives had hair thinning genes that passed down to you.
+Most times, one of your parents, or relatives, had hair thinning genes that passed down to you.